-Fallopian tube cancer begins in a woman’s fallopian tubes, the small ducts that link a woman’s ovaries to her uterus.
-The fallopian tubes are part of a woman’s reproductive system.
-Every woman has two fallopian tubes, one located on each side of the uterus.
+The fallopian tubes are small ducts that link a woman’s ovaries to her uterus that are a part of a woman’s reproductive system.
+Typically, every woman has two fallopian tubes, one located on each side of the uterus.

 Cancer can begin in any of the different cell types that make up the fallopian tubes.
 The most common type is adenocarcinoma (a cancer of cells from glands).
 Leiomyosarcoma (a cancer of smooth muscle cells) and transitional cell carcinoma (a cancer of the cells lining the fallopian tubes) are less common.

-Or, choose “Next” (below, right) to continue reading this detailed section.
-To select a specific topic within this section, use the icon panel located on the right side of your screen.
+Choose “Next” (below, right) to continue reading this detailed section.
+To select a specific topic within this section, use the colored boxes located on the right side of your screen.